-This policy was developed in consultation with staff, pupils, governors and parents.
+This policy has been developed in consultation with staff, pupils and parents/carers.
 The consultation and policy development process involved the following steps:

-- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff were given the opportunity to look at the policy and materials to be used and make recommendations - 3.
-Parent/stakeholder consultation parents are provided with the materials that are being taught and the year group and are provided the opportunity to discuss any areas further or give details to tailor the process further. - 4.
-Governor consultation governors are invited to give feedback on their thoughts and materials that are being used and ways forward with its development. - 5.
-Pupil consultation we will investigate what exactly pupils want from their RSE - 6.
-Ratification once amendments are made, the policy is shared with governors and ratified
+1. Review - a member of staff or working group pulled together all relevant information including relevant national and local guidance

+2. Staff consultation - all school staff were given the opportunity to look at the policy and materials to be used and make recommendations

+3. Parent/stakeholder consultation - parents are provided with the materials that are being taught and the year group and are provided the opportunity to discuss any areas further or give details to tailor the process further.

+4. Governor consultation - governors are invited to give feedback on their thoughts and materials that are being used and ways forward with its development.

+5. Pupil consultation - we will investigate what exactly pupils want from their RSE

+6. Ratification - once amendments are made, the policy is shared with governors and ratified